smokkin/Entra-ID-Identity-Management/README.md

 - UsageLocation: This is mandatory for assigning licenses later.
 Without this attribute, Entra ID cannot legally assign service licenses (like M365) due to regional compliance laws.
 - AccountEnabled: By setting this to $true during creation, the user is productive from Minute 1 of their first day.

+To conclude the lab, I performed a directory audit to verify the successful creation of all three identities.

+PowerShell script: Get-MgUser

+Result: The output confirmed that Edmund, Miranda, and Cody were all successfully provisioned as Member users, each correctly associated with their respective DisplayName, UserPrincipalName, and Department.